dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

-sociophysical fingerprints manifest themselves will depend on who did this, who planned this, how it was done, the anticipated response of the target, the level of surveillance, whether and to what level that engagement with the target was coordinated/informed with surveillance,
+sociophysical fingerprints manifest themselves will depend on who did this, who planned this, how it was done, the anticipated response of the target, the level of surveillance, whether and to what level that engagement with the target was coordinated & informed with surveillance.

-...

-Given unpredictable procedures like implanted memories or experimental psychology, a target known to talk to themselves is particularly useful. ... (because you can identify the boundary of the informational graph that surrounds things they might tell people, harnessing it for the generation of disinformation. this creates a smokescreen of incredulity: a fog machine of ... and eventually the target invests all his energy helping to contain himself) ... fighting with shadows
+Given unpredictable procedures like implanted memories or experimental psychology, a target known to talk to themselves is particularly useful.
+You can identify the boundary of the informational graph that surrounds things they might easily be encouraged to believe, harnessing it for the generation of disinformation.
+This creates a smokescreen of incredulity: a fog machine of misinformation confabulated by the target themselvse.
+Eventually the target invests all his energy helping to contain himself, fighting with shadows until he lays down for good.

 For political dissidents targeted by witchhunts, if there is an actual covert conspiracy, there is one common sociophysical fingerprint that